What do we know and what we should await

 • Customs procedure

-• How the logistics industry will react to the changes, will we see actors withdrawing and therefore making the transport of goods overall more difficult?
+• How the logistics industry will react to the changes, will we see some actors withdrawing?

 • What is the timeline with the rest of the world and how about the quota sharing?
 Would the EU with a certain quota to say Australia, maintain the same quota when the UK is out of the customs union?
 And how much is allocated to the UK post Brexit?

 Prowexx will also help UK buyers source products within the new paradigm of prices, quality, and regulation.
-It is imperative that for such buyers, they have access to the broader producer base and the best way to do that is to go online as otherwise, time is running out.
+It is imperative that they have access to a broader product database.The best way to do that is to go digital as otherwise, time is running out.